allankoechke/mantis/README.md

 **Mantis** is a modular, lightweight C++ library designed to power modern backend systems in embedded devices, desktop tools, or standalone server deployments.
 Inspired by systems like PocketBase and Supabase, Mantis focuses on:

 - Minimal runtime footprint
-- SQLite as the default local database (with optional MySQL support)
+- SQLite as the default local database (with optional MySQL/PSQL support)
 - Built-in authentication and access control
 - Auto-generated REST APIs
 - Pluggable sync layer (client-server)